stanlymt/retropaddleball-site/README.md

 2. Navigate to Secrets and Variables > Actions
 3. Add a new repository secret named `CLOUDFLARE_ANALYTICS_TOKEN`
 4. Paste your Cloudflare Analytics token value

+## ### Browser Compatibility

+This site is built with modern browsers in mind and does not support Internet Explorer.
+We use:

+- Modern CSS features
+- Custom properties
+- Flexbox and Grid layout
+- ES6+ JavaScript features

+The browserslist configuration excludes IE support to prevent generating deprecated vendor prefixes.

 ## �📄 License